Zimpler/validates-structure/README.md

 Quick facts about Validates Structure
 -------------------------------------
+* Validates Structure uses ActiveModel::Validations to validate your hash.
+* Validates Structure automatically validates the type of each declared entry and will give an error when undeclared keys are present.
 * A String given to the ValidatesStructure::StructuredHash::new method will be automatically evaluated as json.
 * You can make compound hashes by setting a sublass to ValidatesStructure::StructuredHash as the type in a key or value declaration.
 * You can use a subset of XPath to access attributes in such a way that `my_hash[:apa][:bepa][3]` and `my_hash['//apa/bepa[3]']` are equivalent.